PDTenpas/pdtenpas.github.io/_posts/2019-08-16-metadata-issue-5.md

 **Reorganize your life.**
 - Cut the cruft.
 Organize your life around doing significant things, whatever that means to you. "*Get down and be somebody worth being.*"
 - "*I've told you things about how to succeed.
 No one ever told me these things I've been telling you.
 Nobody.
-I had to find them for myself.*"
-- "*I have told you how to succeed.
+I had to find them for myself.
+I have told you how to succeed.
 You have no excuse for not doing better than I did.*"

 *If you want more Hamming:*
 - [Videos of all the lectures in this course can be found here.](https://www.youtube.com/playlist?list=PL2FF649D0C4407B30)